Good Deeds Avon

 -

-Start by reviewing the Program Guidelines to learn about eligibility requirements and deed restriction options.
-This will help you understand the program’s structure and determine if it’s the right fit for you.
+Start by reviewing the Program Guidelines for the full buyer and property eligibility requirements.
+This will help you understand the program structure and determine if it is the right fit for you.

 -